TheCalculatorsHub

 Net Worth Calculator Logic

-NetWorth=TotalAssetsTotalLiabilitiesNet Worth = Total Assets - Total Liabilities
+Net Worth = Total Assets - Total Liabilities

 Disclaimer: This tool is for informational purposes only and does not constitute financial advice.
 Consult a qualified financial advisor before making investment or financial decisions.
 Learn about our methodology.

-What Is the Net Worth Calculator?
+What the Net Worth Calculator Actually Does

-The Net Worth Calculator gives you a complete financial snapshot by subtracting everything you owe from everything you own.
+This tool gives you a complete financial snapshot by subtracting everything you owe from everything you own.
 Most people have a vague sense of whether they are doing well financially, but a precise net worth figure makes that vague sense concrete and actionable.
-The calculation uses two inputs: assets (the current value of what you own across seven categories) and liabilities (the outstanding balance of what you owe across six categories).
+The calculation uses two inputs: assets across seven categories and liabilities across six categories.
 The result is your net worth, alongside a debt-to-asset ratio that shows what percentage of your asset base is funded by debt.
+According to the Federal Reserve's 2022 Survey of Consumer Finances, the median net worth of US households is $192,700, but the more useful benchmark is your own trajectory over time.

 What to Include in Assets and Liabilities